zkemail/noir-jwt/README.md

 - `300` in the above example is the `PAYLOAD_RANGE`, which is the index in the base64 encoded payload (from the b64_offset) up to which we will look for the key:value pair.
     - This essentially means that everything from `b64_offset` to `PAYLOAD_RANGE` should be a valid base64 character of the payload, and the key:value pair should be present in this range.
     - `PAYLOAD_RANGE` should be a multiple of 4 to be a valid base64 chunk.
-- If you are want to verify multiple claims, it is better to use the same `PAYLOAD_RANGE` (maximum needed) for all `validate_key_value` calls as the compiler will optimize them.
+- If you are want to verify multiple claims, it is better to use the same `PAYLOAD_RANGE` (maximum needed) for all `assert_claim` calls as the compiler will optimize them.

 ## Input generation from JS